Mountain Biking in the Yorkshire Dales

 Route 2 Thoralby

-Route 3 Ribblehead and the Cam High Road
+Route 3 Ribblehead and Cam High Road

 Route 4 Orton and Great Asby